AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_initial.md

   - Chain ID.
   - Version of the transaction.

-### Call Data
+### Private Call Data

-The call data holds details about the current function call and includes hints that aid in the verifications carried out in this circuit:
+The private call data holds details about the current private function call and includes hints that aid in the verifications carried out in this circuit:

 - Contract address.
 - Function data.